gem-pasteur/macsylib/doc/source/modeler_guide/publish_package.rst

 * macsy-models definition(s) within a `definitions` folder (mandatory)
 * HMM profiles within a `profiles` folder (mandatory)

-You can create a template for your package by using `macsydata init`.
+You can create a template for your package by using `msl_data init`.
 It will create for you:

 * the git repository with the data package with the right structure.